+ REMEMBRANCE +

 Rev Peter Beckman, OSB - My History professor and Freshman Hall Monitor

-Rev Bede Bradley, OSB - Director of my dramatic beginnings at St. Benedict's
+Rev Bede Bradley, OSB - Director of my dramatic beginnings at SBC

-Rev Edward B. "Doc" Bunn, SJ - Jolly President when I arrived at Georgetown
+Rev Edward B. "Doc" Bunn, SJ - Jolly President when I arrived at GU

 Rev Byron Collins, SJ - Engineered the creation of Holy Trinity Theatre